Yong He Dou Jiang – Taiwanese restaurant review

 A ‘Chinese pork pie’ arrived (their words) which would have been celebrated in Melton Mowbray.
 Similar to a British pork pie with some subtle spicing and a slightly softer consistency.
 It may have contained a lifetime of fat but was totally worth it.

 A beef pancake (me either) was equally excellent; thin slices of cooked beef rolled in a crunchy, blistered pancake stuffed with meat, cucumber and sauces.

-Possibly best of all was a mutton noodle soup packed with those fresh noodles from downstairs.
+Possibly best of all was a mutton or beef noodle soup packed with those fresh noodles from downstairs.
 The meat and broth had clearly got to know each other over quite some time and were a strong team as a result.
 The pictures hardly do justice as we’d already ploughed through half the soup before bothering with photos.

 We got nowhere near finishing.
 The portions are huge so order carefully.
 That said the beef pancake was still feeding us with distinction the next day, so if you’re a fan of leftovers this could be for you.

 Cost-wise, expect to spend anything from 250 THB to 500 THB per person (about 5-10 GBP), something of a blowout in Bangkok terms.

 However, it’s totally worth it if you’re anywhere nearby in Silom or Sathorn.

 For a memorable feed in Bangkok, Yong He Dou Jiang is a winner!